-If your PC is part of a network at an organization, like a school, government agency, or business, your system admin might have turned off the use of certain apps using Group Policy.
+If your PC is part of a network at an organisation, like a school, government agency or business, your system admin might have turned off the use of certain apps using Group Policy.
 If you think that Group Policy is preventing you from using an app you need, contact your system administrator.

-Keeping your app up to date is one way to help keep them working.
+Keeping your apps up to date is one way to help keep them working.
 You can do this by making sure that automatic app updates are turned on in the Windows Store.
-For more info, see Turn on automatic app updates.
+For more info, see Turning on automatic app updates.

-If a license for an app is out of sync with the license installed on your PC, the app might stop working.
+If a licence for an app is out of sync with the licence installed on your PC, the app might stop working.

-To sync your app licenses, follow these steps:
+To sync your app licences, follow these steps:

 On the Start screen, tap or click Store to open the Windows Store.

 Swipe in from the right edge of the screen, then tap Settings.(If you're using a mouse, point to the bottom-right corner of the screen, move the mouse pointer up, then click Settings.)